Turkey Tail Mushroom: Benefits, Evidence and How to Use It

 Can I combine Turkey Tail with other mushrooms?

-Turkey Tail pairs well with Reishi for complementary immune pathways and Lion's Mane for cognitive support.
+Turkey Tail pairs well with Reishi for complementary wellness pathways and Lion's Mane for its traditional use in cognitive support.
 No known adverse interactions between medicinal mushrooms.
 If you are on immunosuppressant medications, consult your healthcare professional first.

 Teelixir Organic Turkey Tail Mushroom 10:1 Extract 50g powder pouch